GiliOrden/hadasim/corona_HMO/README.md

    "mobilePhone": "555-5678"
    }

-you will see the status 201 if it succeed and 400 if not.
+You will see the status 201 if it succeed and 400 if not.

 4. Choose a GET reuest with the URL:http://localhost:8090/api/personalDetails in order to get the lists.
 5. Choose a GET reuest with the URL:http://localhost:8090/api/personalDetails/A_ID_U_WANT in order to see a spesific element .

-6. the same steps of 3, 4, 5, you can do with the values: 3.
+6. The same steps of 3, 4, 5, you can do with the values: 3.
 POST: http://localhost:8090/api/coronaDetails,
    {
    "identityCard": "765456781",
    "vaccine1Date": "2021-01-01T00:00:00.000Z",